Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [servers.defaultServer.clientIdentification.skipLocalForwards](./values.yaml#L1099)

-Optional, but nonzero values forbidden if `enableProxyProtocol` is `true`.
-Number of entries in the X-Forwarded-For header that are expected to be supplied on each HTTP request (including Websocket handshake) by the intermediate nodes (e.g. reverse proxies, load balancers) that stand in the local environment.
+Optional, but nonzero values forbidden if  `enableProxyProtocol` is set to `true`.
+Number of entries in the  _X-Forwarded-For_ header that are expected to be supplied on each HTTP  request (including Websocket handshake) by the intermediate nodes (e.g. reverse proxies, load balancers) that stand in the local environment.
 If N entries are expected from local nodes, this means that the Nth-nearest entry corresponds to the node connected to the farthest local intermediate node, hence to the client.
 So, that entry will be used as the real client address.
 In particular, it will appear in all log lines that refer to the involved HTTP request or Websocket.
 If set to `0` or left at the default, all entries in _X-Forwarded-For_ will be considered as written by client-side proxies, hence the connection endpoint address will be used (unless, of course, `enableProxyProtocol` is set to `true`, which overrides the behavior).
 Note that a similar correction for port and protocol is not applied; hence, when an address corrected through a nonzero setting is reported, any port and protocol associated will still refer to the actual connection.

 **Default:** `0`
 #### [servers.defaultServer.enableHttps](./values.yaml#L948)